eventyrer1/CarGame/README.md

 4. Extract contours from the mask and compute bounding boxes.
 5. Select the human whose bounding box centre is closest to the screen centre as the active target.

+## Reflection

+### What works wel

+    - AI detection pipeline reliably highlights yellow targets and feeds the steering logic clean bounding boxes thanks to the HSV mask and contour filtering.

+<br/><br/>
+### What needs improvement

+    - SoC principles could be better applied; separating visual and logic in for example Car could be done better, by for example splitting it into CarLogic and CarVisual classes.
+    - Testing coverage was done as a afterthought; more and better testing practices could be implemented to ensure better code quality from the start.
+    - The AI steering controller can oscillate at high speeds; implementing a PID controller with clamped outputs

 ### Sources:

 Coding examples for OpenCV were found here: https://github.com/opencv/opencv/tree/4.x/samples/cpp/example_cmake<br>
-Magnus Evenstuen for voicing all sounds in the game, and for using his face in the human model
+Magnus Evenstuen for voicing all sounds in the game and for using his face in the human model

 "Lowpoly Human Reff" (https://skfb.ly/ot8Cu) by fadhlisl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
-Edited by me to include the Face
+Edited by me to include the Face   <br/><br/>
-3D model "Low-Poly Car" by wufudufu — downloaded from Free3D (https://free3d.com/3d-model/low-poly-car-40967.html), accessed 15.10.2025.
+ 3D model "Low-Poly Car" by wufudufu — downloaded from Free3D (https://free3d.com/3d-model/low-poly-car-40967.html), accessed 15.10.2025.  <br/><br/>
 "Prism Stone - Magical Energy Stone" (https://skfb.ly/6S6oL) by ENOMIC is licensed under CC Attribution-NonCommercial-ShareAlike (http://creativecommons.org/licenses/by-nc-sa/4.0/).
-Edited by me to change the texture to black and blue
+Edited by me to change the texture to black and blue <br/><br/>
+Sound Effect by <a href="https://pixabay.com/users/freesound_community-46691455/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=82807">freesound_community</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=82807">Pixabay</a>